civican/legisinfo/44-1/bills/C-69/bill_text.md

 Subsection 30.1(5) of the Act is replaced by the following:

-**(5)** For the purpose of any provision of this Act other than this section **and section 30.05**, any reference to regulations made under this Act is deemed to include interim orders, and any reference to a regulation made under a specified provision of this Act is deemed to include a reference to the portion of an interim order containing any provision that may be contained in a regulation made under the specified provision.
+**(5)** For the purpose of any provision of this Act other than this section and section 30.05, any reference to regulations made under this Act is deemed to include interim orders, and any reference to a regulation made under a specified provision of this Act is deemed to include a reference to the portion of an interim order containing any provision that may be contained in a regulation made under the specified provision.

 ### Section 330